 Project Webpage.
 In early October 2023, staff launched a webpage7 that provides regular project updates and information related to the Hayward Tree Preservation Ordinance.
 The webpage also contains staff contact information, indicates key project milestones, and provides members of the public access to the draft Tree Preservation Ordinance.
+Once the draft Ordinance is finalized, the webpage will be updated to allow the community the ability to review and provide comments.
+An email notification will be sent to the community stakeholders and information about the draft will be sent in the Stack and included in various social media platforms.

 Online Survey.
 In addition to the Focus Group meetings, a broader public outreach effort took place through an online survey, which was developed to give the public an additional opportunity to give their opinions on the Tree Preservation Ordinance and get a better understanding of interests, opportunities, and concerns tied to the project.
-The survey was available in English, Spanish, Mandarin and other languages upon request and was open from
+The survey was available in English, Spanish, Mandarin and other languages upon request and was open from October 20, 2023, to April 2, 2024, and a link was made available on the project webpage and featured in a Stack Extra article published in early November 2023.